New Conductor Leads Season’s Opening Concert

-(FAIRFAX, VA) — Conductor, arranger, and trumpet player, Dr. Dereck Scott has become the new director of music of The City of Fairfax Band Association.
-He assumed the position July 1 and conducts his first full concert of the City of Fairfax Band on October 26, when the nationally acclaimed community ensemble launches its 2024-2025 season.
+Maestro Dereck Scott, the new director of music for the Association, conducts his first full concert of the City of Fairfax Band on October 26, when the nationally acclaimed community ensemble launches its 2024-2025 season.
+Scott assumed the position on July 1.

 Scott’s October 26 Concert Program